 The sustentaculum tali (or the talar shelf) is a horizontal shelf that arises the anteromedial part of the calcaneus.
 It gives attachment to the plantar calcaneonavicular ligament, tibiocalcaneal ligament, and medial talocalcaneal ligament.

 The calcaneus has four articular surfaces, which include:

 - superior articular surfaces (anterior, middle, posterior),

 - anterior articular surface.

-The superior articular surfaces of the calcaneus (anterior, middle, posterior) are the three surfaces of the calcaneus that articulate with the talus.
+There are three superior articular surfaces on the calcaneus (anterior, middle, posterior).
+These are the surfaces for articulation with the talus.

-The anterior articular surface is the surface of the calcaneus which articulates with the cuboid bone.
+The anterior articular surface of the calcaneus is the surface that articulates with the cuboid bone.